Claude on Amazon Bedrock: Everything You Need to Know

 Orchestration loop

-Bedrock handles the ReAct-style loop automatically: Claude reasons → picks a tool → Bedrock calls the Lambda → result is fed back → Claude reasons again → until the task is complete or a turn limit is reached.
+Bedrock handles the ReAct-style loop automatically: Claude reasons → picks a tool → Bedrock calls the Lambda → result fed back → Claude reasons again → until complete or a turn limit is reached.

 Python · invoking a Bedrock Agentagent_client = boto3.client("bedrock-agent-runtime", region_name="us-east-1")